AveryOS/avery/README.md

   * Run `rake deps_msys`

 ## Installing dependencies on OS X
-  * Command line tools, `xcode-select --install`
+  * Install command line tools, `xcode-select --install`
   * Using [Homebrew](http://brew.sh/)
     * `brew install git openssl cmake ninja qemu`
-    * `brew link openssl --force`

 # Building

-Run `rake deps` to set up and build OS dependencies.
-This will take a while as it builds LLVM, rustc and other things.

-You can then build the kernel with `rake`. `rake qemu` runs it in QEMU.
+You can then build the kernel with `rake`.
+This will take a while as it builds LLVM, Clang, Rust and other things. `rake qemu` builds and runs the kernel in QEMU.